Ingwie/OpenAVRc_Hw/MultiSwitch_Sw8_V3/README.md

 ![here](https://github.com/Ingwie/OpenAVRc_Hw/blob/V3/MultiSwitch_Sw8_V3/MultiSwitch_Sw8_V3_Top.jpg)
 ![here](https://github.com/Ingwie/OpenAVRc_Hw/blob/V3/MultiSwitch_Sw8_V3/MultiSwitch_Sw8_V3_Bot.jpg)

-## Mini Nano modification
-The ATmega328P has only one serial port, which is used to load firmware via the USB port using a CH340.
-However, protocols such as SBUS and IBUS require a dedicated serial port.
-To use this single serial port to read data from the receiver, it is necessary to repurpose the Rx input, which is normally connected to a CH340.
-To make this change, follow [these instructions](https://github.com/Ingwie/OpenAVRc_Hw/blob/V3/MultiSwitch_Sw8_V3/doc/Readme.md).

 ## Upload Firmware
 - Connect your MS8 V3 to your PC with a USB cable  and lauch the cmd file for upload the firmware.
 - Load [Xloader](https://github.com/binaryupdates/xLoader) uploader hex file.